 MoneyGuidePro held the #1 position in financial planning software for 17 consecutive years.
 That streak is over.
 The platform’s satisfaction scores are the lowest among major competitors, its market share is declining at an accelerating rate, and advisors are voting with their wallets.

 If you are considering a switch, the good news is that the alternatives are strong.
 RightCapital offers a modern, comprehensive replacement at a lower price. eMoney offers unmatched depth for complex planning needs.
-Income Lab offers purpose-built retirement income planning for practices where the retirement conversation is the core of the business.
+Income Lab offers a full retirement planning platform for practices focused on the decumulation conversation.

 The market is moving.
 More advisors switched planning platforms in the last two years than in the previous five combined.
 If your current tool is holding your practice back, the switching costs are real but manageable with proper planning.